-Alcohol can thin your blood, because it prevents blood cells from sticking together and forming clots.
+Alcohol acts as a blood thinner of sorts.
+It makes it harder for your blood to clot.
 This may lower your risk for the type of strokes caused by blockages in blood vessels.

 Keep reading to learn more about this blood-thinning effect, how alcohol interacts with blood-thinning medications, and more.